Precious Metals

 401(k) rules

-Contribution limits to 401(k) plans exist because the IRS didn’t want just highly-paid employees to benefit from the tax advantages of a solo 401(k).
-The IRS wanted all employees at every level to be able to save and invest for retirement.
+Contribution limits to 401(k) plans exist because the IRS didn’t want just highly-paid employees to benefit from the tax advantages of a 401(k).
+The IRS wanted all employees at every level to be able to save for retirement.

 If you find yourself maxing out your 401(k) contributions, or if you find that you’ve hit a lower 401(k) contribution limit because of your income level, there are other ways to save for retirement that are similarly tax-advantaged.